waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Team Rocket Base B1F Secret Passage:** The 'door' at (10, 9) is opened by the Secret Switch at (19, 11).
 *   **Team Rocket Base B1F Hidden Revive (Unobtainable):** Item at (3, 11) is currently unobtainable, likely story-gated.
 *   **Team Rocket Base B2F Layout:** Northern and southern corridors are separate.
 Access to the north must be from a different warp on B1F.
+*   **Mahogany Town:** No shop exists.
+The mart is a Team Rocket front, and the Poké Center has no vendor.
+Travel to another city is required for inventory management.
+*   **Mahogany Town Story Lock:** FLY is disabled, forcing progression towards the Lake of Rage.

 ### B. Falsified Hypotheses & Dead Ends
 *   **Mahogany Gym Blocker:** The Fisher did NOT move after the Lake of Rage event.
 Hypothesis that Lance's presence was the trigger is false.
 *   **Secret Potion Location:** The hint for Cianwood City was incorrect; the Pharmacist runs a regular shop.
 *   **Team Rocket B2F Southern Corridor:** The ROCKET at (21, 14) has non-progressive dialogue, confirming this path is a dead end.
+*   **Pathfinder v2 Destination Tile Bug:** Once I reach the eastern shore, I will attempt to walk onto the tile at (42, 8) from an adjacent land tile like (42, 9) or (43, 8).
+If I can step on it, the hypothesis is false, and the bug is purely within the pathfinder's logic.
+If I cannot, the tile is indeed special.

 ### C. Passwords & Keys
 *   **Team Rocket Hideout (Boss's Room):** SLOWPOKETAIL (Confirmed), HAIL GIOVANNI (Confirmed), RATICATE TAIL (Unconfirmed).